Assessment in Academic Programs

 Student learning outcomes describe the knowledge and skills we expect students to gain by the time they complete a course of study at Carolina.

 The means of assessment should emphasize direct examination of student work such as papers, tests, and presentations.
-These measures should provide evidence that students’ knowledge or abilities have increased since they have begun their course of study.
+These measures should provide evidence that students’ knowledge or abilities have increased since they began their course of study.

 Indirect assessments such as exit interviews; job placement rates; and students’ professional publications, presentations, and awards; or surveys of alumni may also be used as supplemental measures.
 These types of assessments are useful in understanding how students believe they have benefited from their educational experience and how they have applied it.
-They can be helpful in informing decisions to changes to instruction or the curriculum, but they don’t provide direct evidence of what students have learned.
+They can be helpful in informing decisions related to changes in instruction or the curriculum, but they don’t provide direct evidence of what students have learned.
 Indirect assessments should gather information specific to the intended learning or program outcomes — for example, graduating student surveys should include questions related to the major and not just satisfaction with the college experience in general.